liuxingyuxx/learnGit/readme.txt

-GIT is a version comtrol system
+GIT is a distributed version comtrol system
 Git is a free software